pyauth/python-pkcs11/docs/applied.rst

 AES
 ~~~

+Default key wrapping mode is `AES_ECB`.
+ECB is considered safe for key wrapping
+due to the lack of repeating blocks.
+Other mechanisms, such as the new
+`AES_KEY_WRAP` (if available), are also possible..

 The key we're wrapping can be any sensitive key, either a secret key or
 a private key.
 In this example we're extracting an AES secret key: